bmoscon/cryptofeed/README.md

 Cryptofeed supports the following channels:

-* L2_BOOK - Price aggregated levels.
+* L2_BOOK - Price aggregated sizes.
 Some exchanges provide the entire depth, some provide a subset.
-* L3_BOOK - Order aggregated levels.
+* L3_BOOK - Price aggregated orders.
 Like the L2 book, some exchanges may only provide partial depth.
 * TRADES
 * TICKER
 * VOLUME